keelancook/md/StackEdit/Keelan's Sermons/The Church at Center Stage.md.md

 It'll be tempting, but it would be a mistake to do so.
 Now, more than ever, is a time to push in, especially when it seems like everything is conspiring to keep you apart.
 It's good and right for all of us to be cautious about how we're gathering right now.
 And it's good and right for you all, as a church, to be taking a hard look at yourselves, so you can better be on mission with Christ.

 If you ever struggle to find purpose in what happens here.
 If you ever get tired of the effort of trying to love and serve one another.
 If you get tired of speaking the gospel to each other and to those outside of your group.
 And if you ever think that your church can't accomplish big things.
-Know that this ordinary church is the thing God has chosen to reveal his wisdom to the entire cosmos.
+Know that this ordinary church is the thing God has chosen to reveal his wisdom to the entire universe.

 It is more valuable than you or I can comprehend.
 It is worth living for.
 It is worth sacrificing for.
 It is worth working for.

+***Let's pray.***
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNDkzMzM1MCwtMTI3MDM2OTU2LDE5ND
-QwMzQ4MTQsMTg1NDg1OTUwLC0xODczNDY1MjM2LDIwNzYyNTk5
-MSw5NDUzNTgxNDUsMjAwNDM4MTU5NSwxOTEwMjQzOTE1LDIwOD
-Y3NzkzMjEsLTE3Nzk5MjkwMjVdfQ==
+eyJoaXN0b3J5IjpbLTE4MDc3Nzk5MDUsLTEyNzAzNjk1NiwxOT
+Q0MDM0ODE0LDE4NTQ4NTk1MCwtMTg3MzQ2NTIzNiwyMDc2MjU5
+OTEsOTQ1MzU4MTQ1LDIwMDQzODE1OTUsMTkxMDI0MzkxNSwyMD
+g2Nzc5MzIxLC0xNzc5OTI5MDI1XX0=
 -->